rhayhurst/Project_One_Moore_Hayhurst/README.md

 Both Amber Moore and myself put in a ton of work on this project -- I'd put it at 50/50.
 We utilized pair programming methods (she would code while I would pay attention, pointing out syntax errors, giving ideas, taking notes), and the other way around.

+There is a bug in the program, in the assignment of winners.
+The hands are evaluated correctly, but occasionally the wrong winner is declared.
+We think that it should be easy to fix, and will include the fix in the final design report.

 I'd also like to point out that neither Amber nor I have any experience in Java (or any object oriented language, for that matter).
 As a resut, there are most likely errors that we don't even realize that we are making, so we would appreciate any feedback that we can get.